o3de/o3de-extras/Templates/Ros2FleetRobotTemplate/README.md

 > Notice: You have to rebuild the ROS 2 workspace for changes to update.

+### Navigation configuration

+You can configure navigation parameters by modifying `Example/ros2_ws/src/o3de_fleet_nav/params/<ROS_DISTRO>/nav2_*.yaml` files.

+Please visit the [nav2 configuration guide](https://navigation.ros.org/configuration/index.html) for a detailed description of the navigation parameters.

+> Notice: You have to rebuild the ROS 2 workspace for changes to update.

 ### Topics and frames

 Every spawned robot will have its own namespace for all topics.
 For the first robot ('robot1' namespace), these will be: